PublishedMay 18, 16:00Last updatedMay 25, 18:40

 🚨 Security Motivations

-Authorities specifically cited combating illegal employment and criminal activity by foreign nationals as key reasons for the change.
-The move follows internal reviews showing certain visa overstayers were involved in transnational crimes.
+Authorities cited combating illegal employment and criminal activity by foreign nationals as key reasons for the policy change.
+Internal reviews revealed that certain visa overstayers were involved in transnational crimes, prompting the government to tighten regulations.
 Tourism Minister Surachaphan Phancharoenworalak emphasized the need to balance economic benefits with national security priorities in the revised policy framework.
-China.org+1
+The move aims to streamline immigration processes and reduce risks associated with long-term stays.
+SBS News+1

 💼 Economic Implications

 Thailand's tourism sector, which contributes nearly 20% to GDP, faces uncertainty as the policy change coincides with incomplete post-pandemic recovery.
-While the government claims the adjustment will streamline immigration processes, industry analysts warn it may deter long-stay tourists from key markets like Russia and the UK.
+While Chinese tourists remain largely unaffected due to a bilateral agreement, digital nomads and retirees face new restrictions on extended stays.
+Industry analysts warn that the policy may deter long-stay tourists from key markets like Russia and the UK.
 The Thai Visa Policy Committee will continue monitoring impacts on visitor numbers and spending patterns.
-BBC News+1
+Huanqiu+1

 BrazilUnited KingdomSurasak PancharoenworakulThai Visa Policy CommitteeSurachaphan Phancharoenworalak